 Now let's review: While the setup and configuration of a WordPress website on the cloud platform might seem intimidating, the Microsoft Azure platform includes some out-of-the-box apps that make it surprisingly easy to install WordPress and get it all up and going in no time at all.

 There might still be some technical knowledge necessary for ongoing maintenance and management of your WordPress site after the initial installation.
-If you need a trusted partner to manage your site or take advantage of more Microsoft Azure services, you can contact a Cloud Solutions Provider like CSW Solutions to help take your site to the next level.
+If you need a trusted partner to manage your site or take advantage of more Microsoft Azure services, you can contact an Azure CSP like CSW Solutions to help take your site to the next level.
 Until next time!